ZertoPublic/Z4K/docs/PredeploymentValidation.md

-# Pre-Deployment Validation Tool
+# Pre-Deployment Validation

-Zerto provides a pre-deployment validation tool to check that the K8S environment meets the mandatory requirements to deploy Zerto Z4K on the cluster.
+Zerto provides a pre-deployment validation tool that verifies whether the K8S environment meets the mandatory requirements for deploying Zerto Z4K on the cluster.

+Use these steps to download and run the pre-deployment validation tool.

 1. Fetch the Z4K pre-deployment validator from the z4k.zerto.com repository, using the following command: